JLuc/scribus-project-manager/README.md

 - `slasync -a masterdoc chapter2` : updates both styles, masterpages and colors
 - `slasync -keeps loc -cs masterdoc chapter2` : updates styles but keeps all styles whose name contains 'loc'
 - `-ns` option : replaces notes styles
-- `-m` option : replaces masterpages
+- `-m` option : replaces masterpages    DOES NOT WORK : masterpage names are imported but not their definition
 - `-nodes <node1|node2|node3>` : replaces all SLA (XML) nodes specified in pipe separated list

 See -h option for more